Modelling Interactions in High-dimensional Data with Backtracking: Motivation

 \section{Motivation}

 In this section we introduce a toy example where approaches that select candidate interactions based on selected main effects will tend to perform poorly.
-The data follow a linear model with interactions,

-with the matrix of predictors $\mb X$ designed such that $X_{i5}$ is uncorrelated with the response, and also with any linear combination of $\{X_{ij}: j \neq 5\}$.
+We consider a linear model with interactions involving a design matrix $\mb X \in \R^{n \times p}$ with $n=200$, $p=500$ and where